theolampert/gittp/README.md

 `-path`: Specify a file path where pushed repositories are stored.
 If this folder doesn't exist, gittp will create it for you

-`-masterOnly`: Only permit pushing to the master branch
+`-masteronly`: Only permit pushing to the master branch

 `-autocreate`: Auto create repositories if they have not been created